 - Retell her story — describing her capacities before the accident, restating the injury’s impact on her daily activities, her lifestyle, and her wellbeing.

 - Retell her treatment journey — describing the details of the medical tests and treatments in her quest to be pain-free.

 Soula often finds the retelling of her medical history traumatic.
 She always finds it tedious.

 One of the problems of having to explain her story is that Soula — as many of us would — finds it difficult to remember, in sufficient detail, the names of the experts she’s seen, when she saw them, the names of the tests they carried out, the treatments they experimented with, which ones worked, which ones didn’t, the variations on the experimentations, the names of all the medications, the doses, the frequency, etc.

 “I felt I had lost my independence, I couldn’t communicate and express my personal experience and that no one understood me.”

-So Soula came up with the idea for PainTrain.
-She hopes that by making her health summarising system available to other patients it will help ease their pain journey, save everyone associated with it time and money, and empower patients to manage their own care.
+So Soula came up with the idea for PainTrain MHS.
+She hopes that making her health summarising system available to other patients will help ease their pain journey, save everyone associated with its time and money, and empower patients to manage their own care.